woocommerce/action-scheduler/docs/admin.md

 Action Scheduler has a built in administration screen for monitoring, debugging and manually triggering scheduled actions.

-The administration interface is accesible through both:
+The administration interface is accessible through both:

 1. **Tools > Scheduled Actions**
 1. **WooCommerce > Status > Scheduled Actions**, when WooCommerce is installed.